Andreas1313/SequenceTiming/readme.md

 - more memory is necessary, because of the timing for every step

 Information:
-- You still need the switch case (or if) structure.
+- You should be familiar with switch case with enum-class.
+This is still needed.
 - in general a sequence chain is complex for small chains, but when you have larger chains it is getting structurated
 - Debounce of a switch-button is not included, but normally at a sequence chain only necessary when you do not have a following step.
   Example where you need it: To activate something very fast or when you -release- a button, you should use debounce.